 The other component necessary to making vanilla extract is time.
 How long should you let your extract sit before it can be used?
 As with the number of beans, the answer you get will vary depending on who you ask.
 In my experience, the extract can be used after just a few months of macerating.
 However, things start to get good after 6 months, and it will continue to mature well after that.
 (As it ages, you may even notice it becoming slightly syrupy — this is is when things start to get really good!)

-After anywhere between 6-12 months, I strain my vanilla to remove the beans and seeds.
+After anywhere between 6-12 months, you can strain the vanilla to remove the beans and seeds.
 This step is optional, but makes for a nicer presentation if you plan to give your extract as a gift.
 Whatever you do, don’t get rid of the used vanilla bean pods!
-When dividing my extract into jars, I like to add 1-2 to each, so that the flavor can continue to mature.
-Any extra beans can be dried and added to a bin of granulated sugar, which will soak up whatever flavor they have left.
+When dividing my extract into jars, I like to add 1-2 beans to each, so that the flavor can continue to mature.
+Any extra beans can be layed out to dry on a paper towel, then added to a bin of granulated sugar, which will soak up whatever flavor they have left.

 Now, there are just a couple more things to consider before we begin.
 I couldn’t resist using clear bottles for these photos, but just like with most other alcohol-based things, vanilla extract is best stored in dark glass bottles and kept in a cool dark place to keep the flavor strong.
 Brown or green wine bottles work well, or, if you’re wanting to make smaller portions to give as gifts, you can find bottles in all different sizes online.
 I ordered mine from eBottles.com.

 While it isn’t always necessary, I recommend sterilizing your bottles or jars before using them.
 This can be done by boiling them in a stock-pot of water for a few minutes, then carefully removing them to a clean towel to dry.
 This way you won’t have to worry about any off-flavors developing over time.